-How should we construct our chapters?
-Some writers create lengthy scenes and simply make the big scene into an entire chapter.
-Novels constructed this way can seem slow moving, weighty, and dull.
-Other writers turn out short scenes and declare each little episode a little chapter.
+How should we writers construct our chapters?
+Inevitably, the process starts with scenes.
+Some authors create lengthy scenes and simply make the big scene into an entire chapter.
+Novels constructed this way can seem slow moving, weighty, and dull, although skilled writers have made this work throughout the centuries that novels have been written.
+Writers of a more commercial bent often turn out short scenes and declare each little episode a little chapter.
 We have all seen the numerous genre books with three-, four-, or five-page divisions.
 While conceptually simple, and conducive to a fast-paced story, the scheme looks and feels crude.
-Most writers use multiple scenes, separated by spaces or asterisks, to assemble each chapter.
+Most writers use multiple scenes, separated by spaces or asterisks, to assemble each medium-length chapter.
 This most popular arrangement combines reasonable pace with satisfying variety and complexity.

 For those using multiple scenes per chapter, here is a way to think about chapter and scene structure: A chapter is an episode that has a “local” climax aimed at moving the story towards the novel’s greater climax.
 The novel’s climax is the resolution of the hero’s dilemma.
 Therefore, each chapter is a step along the way.
 Not always a step forward, mind you, but a step nonetheless.
 All good story telling depends upon dealing the hero a number of setbacks.